You are here

 This process is used by the Graduate School when allegations of research misconduct by a graduate student have been forwarded by the Committee of Inquiry as detailed in the document “University Policy and Procedures Concerning Research Misconduct.”

-Upon receipt of a referral from the dean of the Graduate School, the Investigation Committee shall review any documentary evidence submitted by the Committee of Inquiry and shall meet with the graduate student alleged to have committed research misconduct.
+The Investigation Committee shall review any documentary evidence submitted by the Committee of Inquiry and shall meet with the graduate student alleged to have committed research misconduct.
 At its discretion, the committee shall interview individuals having information relevant to the allegation(s).
 The student shall be given copies of any documentary evidence submitted by the Committee of Inquiry.
 However, the student shall not have the right to be present when witnesses are interviewed or to question such witnesses.
 When the student is interviewed, the student may be accompanied by legal counsel or other advisor, but the role of such person in the process shall be limited to advising the student.
 The student may submit any relevant evidence for consideration by the Investigation Committee and may request that witnesses with information directly relevant to the allegation of research misconduct be interviewed by the committee.

 Findings of the committee shall be based on greater weight of the evidence and the decision is reached by simple majority vote of the Investigation Committee.
-At the conclusion of its investigation, the committee shall report its findings to the dean of the Graduate School, including a conclusion concerning the merits of the complaint.
+At the conclusion of its investigation, the committee shall report its findings to the Graduate School, including a conclusion concerning the merits of the complaint.

-The Investigation Committee shall make every effort to conduct its investigation and submit its report to the dean of the Graduate School within 45 days.
-If the Investigation Committee finds that the greater weight of evidence indicates research misconduct, the dean shall forward the committee’s report to the coordinator of the Committee on Academic Misconduct.
+The Investigation Committee shall make every effort to conduct its investigation and submit its report to the Graduate School within 45 days.
+If the Investigation Committee finds that the greater weight of evidence indicates research misconduct, the Graduate School shall forward the committee’s report to the coordinator of the Committee on Academic Misconduct.
 The coordinator shall schedule a hearing of the Committee on Academic Misconduct for the determination of sanctions.
 This hearing shall be held within a reasonable time, not to exceed 30 days.
 The rules of the Committee on Academic Misconduct will serve to inform this hearing and any appeal which may be filed.